droxit/roxcomposer/README.md

 to install all python requirements.

-## Setup

-To setup the framework and to use it, you can use our local pip package on gru.
-Please execute the following command

->>> pip3.6 install -i http://localhost:4040/droxit/dev roxcomposer

-Remember that you need to open an ssh tunnel to gru, to use this command.

 ## Versioning scheme

 The version is generated via the `version.sh` script which is called from the Makefile.
 The resulting version depends on the current branch: